btessore/ctts_env/README.md

 # ctts_env
-Generating analytical models of Classical T Tauri stars close environment.
+Generating analytical models of the close environment of Classical T Tauri stars.